 The problem with dummy subjects isn’t with the grammar.
-In fact, writers sometimes use dummy subjects on purpose in order to shift the emphasis to the action of the sentence or to deemphasize the actor.
+In fact, writers sometimes use dummy subjects on purpose to shift the emphasis to the action of the sentence or to deemphasize the actor.

-The problem is that in most cases, dummy subjects are not stylistically appropriate.
+The problem is that, in most cases, dummy subjects are not stylistically appropriate.
 Especially in large numbers, they impede the flow of a piece, bulk up the word count with filler text, undermine concision, and make the point of an article harder to discern.

-Quick information is one thing web readers want—even require—and when we cut out unnecessary dummy subjects, we can get straight to the point.
+Quick information is one thing web readers want—even require—and when we cut out unnecessary dummy subjects, we get straight to the point.